YinHK-gameDev/unity-learn/physics/Joints/2D Joints.md

    https://www.youtube.com/watch?v=1-h43fzNB7U

 7. **Hinge Joint 2D**
-   - allows a game object controlled by rigidbody physics to be **attached to a point in space** around which it **can rotate**.
+   - allows a game object controlled by rigidbody physics to be **attached to a point in space** around which it **can rotate**. \
+     The rotation can be left to happen passively (for example, in response to a collision) or can be actively powered by a motor torque provided by the Joint 2D itself.
+You can set limits to prevent the hinge from making a full rotation, or make more than a single rotation. \
      For example; the pivot on a pair of scissors.

    https://docs.unity3d.com/Manual/class-HingeJoint2D.html

    https://www.youtube.com/watch?v=l6awvCT29yU